PoweringChurch/FinancialLit/README.md

 Pet selection screen
 - [ ] Add screen that allows for pet selection when entering a new save file
 - [ ] Allow for pet renaming
+- [ ] Add display of pet name ingame, as currently there is no way to actually see it beside notifications

 Stylize UI
 - [ ] Determine color scheme